ngocthien2409/SQL_E-Commerce_Project/README.md

 |   8 | month       | 201706 | dfa      |   8862.229996 |
 |   9 | week        | 201722 | (direct) |   6888.899975 |
 |  10 | week        | 201726 | google   |   5330.569964 |

+A variety of parameters, such as period, source, and revenue amount, are represented in this table that illustrates the collection of revenue data.
+Every row represents a distinct period (week or month) and gives details on the revenue that was brought in from various sources during that period, including search engines like myway.com, Google, DFA, mail.google.com, and (direct).
+Revenue earned can be classified into 3 types as follows: referrals from other websites, organic search traffic, and direct website visits.

 ### 5.4 Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017